Visdom

 AI-code patterns

 Patterns specific to AI-generated code that conventional CI and human reviewers typically miss.
 Each is a dedicated Review Lens in Layer 3.
+The same schema covers your own org rules: deterministic patterns and LLM checklists, side by side.

 See real examples →